aymericdamien/TensorFlow-Examples/README.md

 # TensorFlow Examples

 This tutorial was designed for easily diving into TensorFlow, through examples.
-For readability, it includes both notebooks and source codes with explanation for both TF v1 & v2.
+For readability, it includes both notebooks and source codes with explanation, for both TF v1 & v2.

 It is suitable for beginners who want to find clear and concise examples about TensorFlow.
 Besides the traditional 'raw' TensorFlow implementations, you can also find the latest TensorFlow API practices (such as `layers`, `estimator`, `dataset`, ...).